i05nagai/memorandum/language/english_speaking.md

 * seizure
     * a seizure is a sudden, uncontrolled electrical disturbance in the brain.
     * It can cause changes in your behavior, movements or feelings, and in levels of consciousness.
+* rabies
+    * a serious disease of the nervous system that can cause death.
+Rabies can be passed on to humans by other animals
+        * Dogs, cats, foxes, and bats can all carry rabies
+* hydrophobia
+* obsterician
+    * a physician or surgeon qualified to practice in obstetrics.
+* obsterics
+    * Obstetrics is the field of study concentrated on pregnancy, childbirth, and the postpartum period.
+* physician
+* surgeon
+    * a medical practitioner qualified to practice surgery.
+* pediatrician
+* pediatric

 ## Study